KDE/documentation-docs-kdenlive-org/user_interface/menu/markers_menu.rst

 As Markers are properties of the clips in the Project Bin, this action removes the Marker from the clip in the Project Bin and thus from any other instance of this clip in the Timeline.

-This will delete all Guides from the timeline without any further warning.
+This will delete all Timeline Markers from the timeline without any further warning.
 Use :guilabel:`Undo` or :menuselection:`Menu --> Edit --> Undo` or :kbd:`Ctrl+Z` to undo this action.

 .. _timeline_markers_locked: